ROCm/rocm-examples/AI/MIGraphX/Quantization/Running Quantized ResNet50 via MIGraphX.md

 ## Steps for running a quantized model using torch_migraphx

 1. Use torch.export and quantize_pt2e APIs to perform quantization
-Note: The export API call is considered a prototype feature at the time this tutorial is written.
+*Note*: The export API call is considered a prototype feature at the time this tutorial is written.
 Some call signatures may be modified in the future.

 ```import torch
 from torchvision import models